 See also

-print.spicy_freq_table() for formatted printing.
+print.spicy_freq_table() for formatted printing;

 spicy_print_table() for the underlying ASCII rendering engine.